 Welcome back and thanks for coming back to wrap this discussion up with us here at The Kronzek Firm.
 In the previous two articles, we looked at a whole list of factors that can impact a person’s risk of divorce, including getting married young, low income, and having kids before you get hitched.
 But believe it or not, there’s more.
 So stick around and we’ll share the last few factors with you.

 Living together before marriage is a risk:

 Despite the fact that this is a well-documented factor in divorces, people are always surprised by it.
 After all, wouldn’t living together first help people know if they’re compatible, thereby reducing their chances of divorce?
 You would think so, but it doesn’t seem to work that way.
-Experts say this may have something to do with the way people view marriage in today’s world.
+Lots of people who live together before marriage still get divorced.

 For many couples who live together before marriage, the fact that marriage doesn’t change anything about their relationship after the fact can reinforce the idea that it’s “only a piece of paper”.
 This mindset, which reduces the ‘specialness’ of marriage, makes it easier to pursue divorce when they’re unhappy.
 This means that people who live together are at a greater risk for divorce.

 Having low self-esteem will have a huge impact on the health of any long term relationship you’re in, so it makes sense that your marriage will suffer if you don’t believe in yourself and your own worth.
 Mental health experts say this is because people with low self-esteem are constantly worried that their partner will find someone better, which can lead to unfounded suspicions and mistrust.